 There are a wide variety of flies you can use when Sea Trout fishing in the Argentinian rivers.
 We take pride in knowing we are giving our customers the very best advice available to ensure they have the utmost chance of catching the fish of their dreams.
-Below we have recommended the top 10 best Sea Trout flies as suggested by our fly fishing experts which all hold tears of Sea Trout Experience Under their Belts –
+Below we have recommended the top 10 best Sea Trout flies as suggested by our fly fishing experts which all hold years of Sea Trout experience under their belts –

 Our top 10 Sea Trout flies

 The Yuk Bug is an all-time favourite amongst many Sea Trout anglers visiting Argentina.
 With many different colour variations available it is your choice which ones you take and try.
 With the body of the fly being wrapped with lead wire giving it extra weight, you will be able to let the fly sink down to the areas the fish are laying.
 This is essential when fishing to the far side of a stream against a cutbank.

 The Egg sucking Leech is one of those Sea Trout flies that really should be in your arsenal when fishing the Argentinian river beats.
 This fly resembles a leech about to consume a fish egg.
 This is an extremely valuable fly to have in your box when the fish are turned on to eating prey items such as leeches.

 3. Woolly Bugger

 Next on the list is the Woolly Bugger.
 This fly is used as a wet or streamer fly due to it being fished under the water’s surface.
 The Woolly Bugger is an extremely popular fly and has accounted for many Argentinian Sea Trout and is always in the travelling anglers fly box.
 This fly is regarded as one of the best to use with many anglers saying it should be banned on these waters as it can prove to be deadly when used in the right conditions.